CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/3 - MVP Docs/README.md

 ## Contribution Policies

 Pull requests and Issues are enabled on the repository, and the project contains a CONTRIBUTING and a SECURITY policy.
-CODE OF CONDUCT can be added.
+The reviewer recommends to add the CODE OF CONDUCT.

 Requirement | Finding
 ------------ | -------------